MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Turing.md

 ### State Register

 As the Turing machine runs, it maintains a current state, based on reading from the tape.
 The state drives the next instruction to execute.
 The *State Register* holds the current state for reference.

+While the State Register is a simple storage device, it functions as the modern Controller.
+It drives what happens each instruction cycle

 ### Instructions